Stowe in Winter

 Since I’ve been back, I’ve recommended a winter getaway to Vermont to all my friends – even the non skiers!

-Stowe was such a gorgeous New England town, and absolutely beautiful blanketed in snow and all decked out for Christmas, that it makes for the perfect winter weekend trip.
+Stowe was such a gorgeous New England town, and absolutely beautiful blanketed in snow and all decked out for the holidays, that it makes for the perfect winter weekend trip.

 Here’s everything to know about visiting Stowe in winter!